awslabs/LISA/README.md

     }'
 ```

-Once the token is inserted into the DynamoDB Table, a user may use the token in the `Api-Key` request header like
+Once the token is inserted into the DynamoDB Table, a user may use the token in the `Authorization` request header like
 in the following snippet.

 ```bash